Nikalo-Flamel/Web-project-for-IWT-module/README.md

 This is a php based ecommerce web site for an imginary Online musical instrument store called Sonidos.
 This was build by us for our 1st year 2nd semester assignment for our web module.
 Team members were Rashmika, Pasindu, Chathurya, Mohan and me.

-Personly i coded the complete Cart, Shipping, Payment and order confirmation dynamic web pages and the warrenty page using php, js, pure css and html.
+Personly I coded the complete Cart, Shipping, Payment and order confirmation dynamic web pages and the warrenty page using php, js, pure css and html.
 Sql was used as the database